Scillman/Scillman.github.io/docs/_tutorials/1.20.4/basic-project-setup.md

 ```
 These are pretty straightforward ``minecraft_version`` is set to the Minecraft version you wish to mod for, in this case we are modding for ``1.20.4``.

+The ``yarn_mappings`` tell us we want to use the custom mappings for our mod and not the _mojang_ mappings. __This tutorial series assumes you are using the yarn mappings__.
+As for the version it will be the same as the Minecraft version, ``1.20.4``, and the build should always be the latest stable build available.
+For version 1.20.4 this is ``build.3``.
+These two together than form the notation of ``1.20.4+build.3`` as seen above.

+The ``loader_version`` tells which loader the mod is build for.
+It is best to target the latest build, as of writing this is ``0.15.7``.
+However this is not always possible for older versions of Minecraft and quickly becomes rather cumbersome.
+In these cases there are basically two options:

+1. match the version with the version the server/client uses;
+2. target the oldest loader version for the Minecraft version you are targeting.

+The best way to go about this is to look at the release date of the Minecraft version and the loader version and make sure they match.
+Loader versions are generally released rather quickly after a new Minecraft release. (e.g. most will be within a timespan of 24 hours.)

 ### Mod Properties
 ```properties